-Genre: RPG Developer: Nextech Publisher: Sega of America Players: 1 Released: 1994
+Genre: RPG Developer: Nextech Publisher: Sega Enterprises Players: 1 Released: 1994

 It’s not that I don’t believe in the life-changing power of the Genesis and its software, but I hold that this game consistently goes for $35+ on eBay for one reason: countless Zelda comparisons.
 Even the most die-hard of Sega fans will admit that, with the Legend of Zelda series, the Genesis didn’t do what Nintendid.
 But that’s not to say that developers didn’t try.
 Atlas released Crusader of Centy in 1994, a game so obviously influenced by Nintendo’s premier franchise that it was, and has continued to be, considered a “Zelda clone.”
 While it was probably a hard fate to avoid, it’s still too bad that Atlas’ attempt at besting what’s arguably the most beloved series of video games ever ended up as a mere homage.

 That doesn’t mean it’s not good though.
 It’s actually a very fun game.
 In the short ten or so hours it takes to plow through Crusader of Centy, there’s nary a second that passes that you’re not enjoying yourself.
 Sure, the storyline’s as heavy-handed as it gets (monsters have feelings too, apparently), and yeah, about halfway through the game you forget why exactly you left your hometown of Soleil.
 But the developers must have known the storyline was weak because they never burden you with strings of tiring dialog.
 Instead they keep the pace of the game going, letting you enjoy the more fun aspects of adventure games (like, you know, the adventures).